Meet Building Safety Act requirements for higher-risk buildings

 Professional indemnity insurers are increasingly asking about Building Safety Act compliance.
 Failure to demonstrate competence or proper golden thread management may affect your ability to obtain cover for higher-risk building work.

-Every higher-risk building project must have a Principal Designer appointed by the client.
-This is distinct from (though may overlap with) the CDM Principal Designer role under the Construction (Design and Management) Regulations 2015.
+Every project involving more than one contractor must have a Principal Designer appointed in writing by the client under the building regulations dutyholder regime - this is not limited to higher-risk buildings.
+This role is distinct from (though may overlap with) the CDM Principal Designer role under the Construction (Design and Management) Regulations 2015.
+On higher-risk building projects the Principal Designer carries additional duties tied to the gateway and golden thread regime.

 The Principal Designer under BSA 2022 has specific duties related to building safety - particularly fire and structural safety - throughout the design phase.
 This role cannot be delegated, though the Principal Designer can (and usually must) coordinate with other designers on the project.